SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/README.md

 ### What it does NOT do

-- Invent data — if something is not in the database, it says so
+- Invent data (if something is not in the database, it says so)
 - Answer questions unrelated to hospital supply chain
 - Give clinical or medical advice